 “I deserve it, I guess.
 Eric was defending Beth.
 Pete Sears would have too, if he’d gotten the chance.
 Beth thought fatuous meant fat and told him I hurt her feelings.”

 “Beth got these two guys on your case?”
 He nodded and Tess grew thoughtful.
 “You’re right.
 She is a bitch.
-She fights by proxy.”
+She fights by proxy.
+That sucks.”

 “Forget it, Tess.
 It’s not like you’re my girlfriend or anything.”
 He said it like a rebuke, not caring that it betrayed how much she’d hurt him.